What You Shouldn’t Say To An Alcoholic

 Try to recognize that in order to overcome an addiction a person needs a strong network of support.
 It helps to be around others who have experienced similar struggles and share strategies for what’s working.
 These alcohol support groups offer accountability and acceptance.
 Never suggest that someone battling an addiction give that up.

 “Why Did You Start Using?”

 For many alcoholics, this is a deeply personal question.
 Some people began drinking due to a childhood trauma, and alcohol numbed the pain.
 For others, occasional use led to alcohol abuse over months or even years.
-Some people are forthcoming about reasons that caused an addiction.
+Some people are forthcoming about the things that caused an addiction.
 Other people are more private and need to establish trust before opening up about their past.
 The answer is likely complicated and often painful.
 Do you really want your friend of loved one to get into an introspective discussion about they began drinking?
 Are you equipped to provide the support and understanding they need if that question leads to an emotional breakdown?

 So, What Should You Say to Someone in Recovery?

 Choose words that send the message that you accept them without judgment.
 You don’t have to understand everything they’ve through.
 Being a good friend is enough.
 Let them know that you’re available to talk, and ask if they are comfortable in social settings where alcohol is present.
 Be mindful of your friend’s former lifestyle and aware of everything they lost.
 More importantly, acknowledge their courage and dedication for owning their addiction.
 Following these simple guidelines will ensure that you and your friend or loved one have meaningful conversations about alcoholism and recovery.
 Remember that the best thing you can say is nothing at all.
 Extend an ear, and listen to your friend with support and sensitivity, and you won’t have to worry about choosing the right words at all.